Auxilor/auxilor.github.io/docs/ecojobs/how-to-make-a-custom-job.md

 conditions: [ ]
 ```

-The effects section is the core functionality of the Item.
-You can configure effects, conditions, filters, mutators and triggers in this section to run whilst the enchant is active.
+The effects section is the core functionality of the job.
+You can configure effects, conditions, filters, mutators and triggers in this section to run whilst the job is active.

-Check out Configuring an Effect to understand how to configure this section correctly.
+Check out [Configuring an Effect](https://plugins.auxilor.io/effects/configuring-an-effect) to understand how to configure this section correctly.

 For more advanced users or setups, you can configure chains in this section to string together different effects under one trigger.
-Check out Configuring an Effect Chain for more info.
+Check out [Configuring an Effect Chain](https://plugins.auxilor.io/effects/configuring-a-chain) for more info.

 ## Internal Placeholders